Skip to content

 Self-check of testicles

-Formal screening tests are not needed, but your teen should be aware of how their testicles normally feel.
-If they notice any lumps, changes or new symptoms, they should see a doctor.
+Formal screening tests are not needed for testicle checks, however it’s important for your teenager to be aware of how their testicles normally feel.

 What is a testicle self-check?